 A disruption in the heart's normal rate or rhythm is called an arrhythmia.
 With an arrhythmia, the heart can beat too quickly, too slowly or with an irregular pattern.
 A faster than normal heat rate is called tachycardia; a slower than normal heart rate is called bradycardia.
 Symptoms of an arrhythmia can include palpitations, lightheadedness or dizziness, chest pain, shortness of breath or sweating.
 PSVT and atrial fibrillation are two of the most commonly occurring arrhythmias.
-While PSVT is characterized by a faster than normal heart rate where the heart beats at regular intervals, with atrial fibrillation the heart beats faster than normal and with a random, irregular rhythm.
-Pharmacologic treatment of PSVT focuses on normalizing heart rate using an agent to slow conduction over the AV node so that normal conduction can occur from the sinus node.
-With atrial fibrillation, there are two approaches to treatment: rate control to reduce the heart rate and rhythm control to restore the regular intervals between heart heats
+While PSVT is characterized by a faster than normal heart rate where the heart beats at regular intervals, with atrial fibrillation the heart often beats faster than normal and always with a random, irregular rhythm.
+Pharmacologic treatment of PSVT focuses on terminating the arrhythmia using an agent to slow conduction over the AV node.
+With atrial fibrillation, there are two approaches to treatment: rate control to reduce the heart rate and rhythm control to restore sinus rhythm and prevent AF recurrences.